Tip: You can use filters for better results

 You may utilize one of the above actions after visiting a PUDO for example.

-I need spare parts for some of my tickets as there is a PUDO listed in the appointments menu and I also have spare parts listed in the spare parts menu of FMA.
-Therefore, I treat the PUDO appointment as a regular appointment that I need to handle to get spare parts for my appointments.
-The PUDO appointment is usually the first appointment I need to handle to successfully complete my appointments.
+I need parts for some of my tickets as there is a PUDO listed in the appointments menu and I also have parts listed in the parts menu of FMA.
+Therefore, I treat the PUDO appointment as a regular appointment that I need to handle in order to get parts for my appointments.
+The PUDO appointment is usually the first appointment I need to handle in order to successfully complete my appointments.

 - Tap on the Appointments menu.